933 S. Broadway Los Angeles, CA 90015 |

 Historic L.A.
 Theatres in Movies post for more UA shots from the film.

 The Major Pre-Selective dimmerboard.
-We're looking offstage left.
+We're looking offstage left in 2009.
 Those

 two sets of buttons on this end with the brass plates are the controls

 photos of the building.
-She's the broker who sold the building to Ace
+She was the broker from Coldwell Banker Pasadena who sold the building to Greenfield Partners, the firm that renovated it for operation by Ace Hotels.

 This style of board was manufactured by Frank Adam Electric Co., St.